 I could talk about being verbally and physically abused as a child, but won’t at this stage, as I don’t really have any solutions for that time.
 I relied on God to get me through.
 But I don’t want to offend anyone.
-And while my mother is still alive I don’t want to offend her.
+And while my mother is still alive, I don’t want to offend her.
 Other than “THAT?” my safe and happy place back then was hiding in a dark place, in a cupboard, where no one would think of looking for me

-My mother always had the means (independent funds), to leave my father for her sake and the sake of her kids, but she put the love of her husband ahead of her own safety and the wellbeing and safety of her children.
-I think generally we have a closer bond with our mothers.
-Abuse towards us in particular is a common thread (in our stories).
-That abuse is with us our whole lives, it’s not something we can easily forget.
+My mother always had the means (independent funds), to leave my father for her sake and the sake of her kids, but she put the love of her husband ahead of her own safety and the well-being and safety of her children.
+I think generally, we have a closer bond with our mothers.
+Abuse towards us, in particular, is a common thread (in our stories).
+That abuse is with us our whole lives; it’s not something we can easily forget.

 It ended when my brother got big enough to punch back.
 I remember that day.
 He felt he needed to stand up and protect his siblings.
 Dad did not lay a finger on us after that.

 Dad had a heart attack, and became more passive in the recovery process and getting fit again.
 He had another outlet and a change of focus.
 Later still, when he got sick with Pancreatic Cancer, he became a born-again Christian when seeking out an evangelist to be healed.
 Unfortunately, that wasn’t God’s will for him.
 There is anger, which is a normal human emotion, but there is a line where you know stepping over it is a sin and wrong.